rhit-netsos/netsec-public/docs/project/project.md

 will gain a deeper understanding of network services, how they work, how they fail, and how they can be hardened.

+Please note that your improvised lab can be a combination of techniques that we have learned in this class.
+For example, having to perform a TCP session hijacking attack to obtain access to a firewall'ed service and open up a port to allow your traffic to enter into the network.

 # Learning Objectives

 At the end of this lab, you should be able to: